Optimal Learning from Label Proportions with General Loss Functions: Bag-level Estimators for Arbitrary Losses

-In addition, since we want to cover losses of practical relevance, like the log loss, which are {\em unbounded}, we resort to a Median-of-Means (MoM) estimator.\footnote { Other estimators working with unbounded random variables could be used instead, see, e.g., the survey \cite{lugosi2019mean}. } This is in contrast to empirical mean estimators, which are the basis of the Empirical Risk Minimization (ERM) methods in \cite{10.5555/3666122.3666778,l+24,b+25}.
+In addition, since we want to cover losses of practical relevance, like the log loss, which are {\em unbounded}, we resort to a Median-of-Means (MoM) estimator.\footnote { Other estimators working with unbounded random variables could be used instead, see, e.g., the survey \cite{lugosi2019mean}.
+Moreover, if we restricted to bounded losses, then a standard empirical average would suffice here. } This is in contrast to empirical mean estimators, which are the basis of the Empirical Risk Minimization (ERM) methods in \cite{10.5555/3666122.3666778,l+24,b+25}.
 (ERM is sensitive to the range of the loss values, even if mean and variance of the loss are bounded.)

 Our algorithm is thus shaped as a MoM {\em tournament}.
 We first need to recall what a MoM estimator is.
 Given a set of i.i.d. random variables $S = \{v_1,\ldots, v_n\}$ with finite mean $\mu$ and variance, consider the index set $[n] =\{1,\ldots,n\}$, and randomly partition it into $r$ groups $\scI_1,\ldots,\scI_r$, each of size $|\scI_i| \geq \lfloor \frac{n}{r} \rfloor$.
 Then set $\widehat \E(\scI_i ) = \frac{1}{|\scI_i|}\sum_{j \in \scI_i} v_j$ be the empirical mean for the $i$-th group.
 Then define the MoM estimator $\widehat \mu_{\MoM}(S)$ of $\mu$ based on $S$ as\footnote { If the median is not uniquely defined (which may happen when $r$ is an even number) we take the average of the two middle points.
 So, for instance ${\textrm {median}}\{1,2,3\} = 2$, but ${\textrm {median}}\{1,2,3,4\} = 2.5$.
 Note that this always implies $\widehat \mu_{\MoM}(-S) = -\widehat \mu_{\MoM}(S)$.
 E.g., ${\textrm {median}}\{-1,-2,-3\} = -2$, and ${\textrm {median}}\{-1,-2,-3,-4\} = -2.5$. }